231 views | 1| 0 comments

 14. Rush to the hospital once you start feeling the pain.

 15. Walk!
 Walk! walk the most in your last weeks.
-This helps the baby move down to get ready for a normal delivery.
+This helps the baby move down to get ready for normal delivery.

-16. Wait after your baby enters the world, there's the placenta too that you need to deliver.
+16. Wait until after your baby enters the world, there's the placenta too that you need to deliver.
 Lol.

-17. Read about "Postpartum depression" and seek help from partner, family & friends whenever you feel depressed.
+17. Read about "Postpartum depression" and seek help from your partner, family & friends whenever you feel depressed.
 It's all hormonal changes, nothing to worry about.

 18. Remember, labour is temporary and short-lived, and your body is made to face it.
 So, relax!